 The world of cryptocurrencies, blockchain, and Ethereum is filling up to the point of explosion.
-Unfortunately, blockchain as a decentralized platform does not mix with conventional centralized [platforms due to the nature of the consensus protocols and the validation process that every new node is required to perform.
+Unfortunately, blockchain as a decentralized platform does not mix with conventional centralized platforms due to the nature of the consensus protocols and the validation process that every new node is required to perform.

-As such, one of the biggest and most intriguing issues in the blockchain market today is how to create a platform that connects to the mass market platform and allow 3rd party systems to attach and enjoy the benefits of a secure blockchain system.
+As such, one of the biggest and most intriguing issues in the blockchain market today is how to create a platform that connects to the mass market platform and allows 3rd party systems to attach and enjoy the benefits of a secure blockchain system.

 Daum Kakao is working on such an application, called a dApp through its subsidiary GroundX.
-GroundX is developing a testnet called Klaytn that will, according to them, the link between DLT’s and the main net.
+GroundX is developing a testnet called Klaytn that will, according to them, link between DLT’s and the main net.
 Essentially connecting 3rd party accessibility via dApps to blockchain platforms.